 - Flora & Curl Curl Refresh Clay Wash, contains bentonite and rhassoul clay – available here.

 When & How Often?

 This depends on what kind of clarifying you need for your hair – do you need a clarifying shampoo or a chelating one?
 If you need a chelating shampoo to clarify, I recommend every four to six weeks.
 No more than once a month, even when using the natural alternatives to the harsher EDTA chelating ingredients.
 Research, and my personal experience, suggests that natural chelating agents aren’t as effective at removing mineral deposit build up as EDTA ingredients.
-I find the Kinky Curly Come Clean slightly less drying, but not as effective, as Bumble & Bumble Sunday Shampoo.
+I find the Kinky Curly Come Clean and Devacurl Build Up Buster slightly less drying, but not as effective, as Bumble & Bumble Sunday Shampoo.

 Have you clarified your hair before?
 Share your favourite clarifying or chelating shampoo in the comments below.